HussainAther/philosophy/causality/contextualemergence.md

  neurophysiology of the brain.
 As we learn about the world, we can account for emergent phenomena when addressing issues in science and philosophy, and AI would benefit from these methods of understanding.
 AI could avoid the issues of reductionism using higher-level emergent behavior resulting from neural networks in the human brain.
- Backpropogation of neural networks lets us optimize the gap between reality and models they represnt using feedback loops with optimal weights of individual neruons when optimized for emergetn details.
+ Backpropagation of neural networks lets us optimize the gap between reality and models they represent using feedback loops with optimal weights of individual neruons when optimized for emergetn details.
 The same way a human can differentiate between a drawing of an lion and a photograph of a lion itself using the emergent phenomena of visual images that appear together to create a lion, intelligent machines can embrance contextual emergence to